Red River Gorge Climbers' Coalition: Pendergrass-Murray Recreational Preserve (PMRP)

 The Pendergrass-Murray Recreational Preserve, or the PMRP, is 727 acre of land now owned and maintained by the RRGCC.
 This land, now open to the public, is a commitment to preserving and sustaining climbing access in the Red River Gorge indefinitely.

 In the 1990s, as climbing grew in popularity as a sport, the RRGCC Coalition formed with the intent of permanently securing access to climbing in the Red River Gorge region.
 However, being on the East Coast, most of the climbing opportunities were available only on private property or Forest Service land.
 In 1996, the USFS enacted a bolting ban on its land, effectively ending the development of sport climbing in those areas.

 In the late 1990s and early 2000s, the potential for development, particularly sport climbing, was discovered in the Southern Region, where steep sandstone walls are overhanging and pocketed and offer technical, dynamic, and endurance climbing.
 As word spread and climbers flocked to the Bald Rock Fork and Coal Bank Hollow areas, conflicts arose between climbers and oil companies in the region, especially related to limited parking causing road blocks.
 The first well known and developed areas "The Motherlode" lies on private land just outside PMRP (See BRRP below).
 With over 50 routes in 5.11-5.14 range, it is one of the most well known destination for hard climbing in the region.
 Other climbing areas in PMRP hosts more than 500 climbs, ranging from 5.4 to 5.14d.

 In 2004, when more than 750 acre of land in the Southern Region came available, the RRGCC, recognizing the opportunity to secure access in the area, moved quickly to purchase the land.
 Negotiating with the Murray family, the Coalition and the Murray's reached an agreement and the ownership of the land was transferred to the RRGCC.
 To finance the purchase, the RRGCC worked out an owner-financed mortgage of 8% a year for 10 years.
 With a few maintenance costs, the final yearly costs translate to nearly $30,000 per year.
 The last mortgage payment was made in 2012, and the RRGCC fully owns the PMRP.
 The payments are financed from private donations and from support of The Access Fund, a national climbing advocacy organization.

 Miller Fork Recreational Preserve (MFRP)

-Sitting just east of the PMRP, across highway 11, is the Miller Fork Recreational Preserve, 418 acre of land now owned by the RRGCC.
+Sitting just east of the PMRP, across Kentucky Route 11, is the Miller Fork Recreational Preserve, 418 acre of land now owned by the RRGCC.
 In May 2012 the RRGCC, with the help of The Access Fund, closed a deal on acquiring this land.
 The RRGCC now owns the land fully after completing payments in 2017.

 Ray Ellington's newest book, Miller Fork Climbing, released in October 2015, explores the hundreds of new routes along the walls of the MFRP.